 Now this doesn’t always happen, but the difficulty level increases significantly if your feet have not been set in place.
 Such as one-timers, they are harder stop because you are a lot of the times still in motion when the shot takes places, so tracking the puck becomes incredibly more difficult.

 Improves Rebound Control

 Rebound control is based a lot on knowing where the puck is at in the first place.
+It involves proper angles and being square to the puck, knowing where pucks will inevitably end up after a save is made.
 If you use hand-eye coordination to make the first save then you can work off that to put the puck into a non danger position after the save.

 Working on controlling your hands and eyes will help you in controlling every shot.